 WKU Code of Conduct related to

 Is defined as actual or attempted sexual contact with another person without that person's consent- Sexual Assault includes but is not limited to the following.

-Intentional and unwelcome touching, coercing, or an attempt to coerce, and forcing;
+Intentional and unwelcome touching, forcing, coercing, or an attempt to coerce;

-Involvement in any sexual contact when the victim is able to consent;
+Involvement in any sexual contact when the victim is unable to consent;

 Forcing another individual to touch a person's intimate parts (defined as genital area, groin, inner thigh, buttocks, or breasts);

 Sexual intercourse without consent, including acts commonly referred to as "rape".

 Harassment.
 Physical abuse, threatening comments, or intimidation of any person on University owned or controlled property or at University sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any member of the University community or any other person or persons.
 Such conduct includes, but is not limited to stalking, cyber stalking, harassment, and retaliation as a result of complaints or alleged misconduct.